 When I first moved to Italy I was living in Milan and my boyfriend actually told me that my Italian was getting worse since I was speaking in English so often!
 It is almost a given that in the fashion world every press contact you meet with be fluent and most designers are as well, so fear not.

 Not only is the Camera Moda, Italy’s National Fashion Board and the Milan Fashion Week organizational body website in English, but all forms, e-mails and communications were also translated into English.
 You’ll be fine!

 Accreditation Is not Necessary

 There are perks to accreditation, don’t get me wrong, and they are pretty good.
 However, at 60 euro a person, many bloggers on a budget choose to forego the accreditation since it in no way guarantees you show invites, nor does it place you in contact with brands.

-Similar to New York Fashion Week, you’ll have to do all the leg work of contacting brands and designers yourself and many of them will not even ask you if you have been accredited.
+Similar to New York Fashion Week and Paris Fashion Week, you’ll have to do all the leg work of contacting brands and designers yourself and many of them will not even ask you if you have been accredited.